SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Advanced_configuration/Implementing the Connectivitivty Discovery script.md

 Additionally, IDP automatically provisions the following DCF interface properties:

 - **DataMiner IDP Port ID** : The local port ID, as supplied by the script.
-- **DataMiner IDP Interface Type**: The type of the interface e.g. Internet.
+- **DataMiner IDP Interface Type**: The type of the interface e.g. Ethernet.
 This also supplied by the script.

 ## Provisioning DCF connections